A Holiday Tradition Lincoln Would Have Enjoyed: “A Christmas Carol” At Ford’s Theatre

 Upon his return to England, he wrote American Notes, a travelogue of the new nation that was at times very critical, especially with regards to slavery and other social injustices he witnessed.
 These observations soured American public opinion of Dickens, and it took more than 20 years for him to regain popularity in the United States.
 The source of redemption for Dickens in America was his own tale of redemption: A Christmas Carol.
 Though the book had been around for 20 years, it was not until the Civil War that the story gained widespread popularity within the United States and the American people found comfort in the words of the man they once condemned.
 By the end of the Civil War, copies of the book were in wide circulation throughout the country.

-Patrick Pearson is the Director of Artistic Programming at Ford’s Theatre.
+Patrick Pearson is former Director of Artistic Programming at Ford’s Theatre.